GatorisGreater/Quiz-App/README.md

 ### Requirements/Installation
 Runs in the browser.

-## The Quiz App is designed for the entertainment.
+## The Quiz App is designed for entertainment.